IsaacBravo/ClimateVision-Website/content/english/news/post-8.md

 ---
-title: "WACV25 was a big success"
+title: "Climate Visions at WACV25"
 meta_title: ""
 description: "this is meta description"
 date: 2025-03-01T05:00:00Z